dapr/docs/howto/use-w3c-tracecontext/README.md

 ```

 That's it !.
 Now you can correlate the calls in your app and in Dapr across services using the same trace context.

+To view traces, you can refer [how-to-diagnose-with-tracing](../diagnose-with-tracing) e.g Zipkin/Application Insights.